CoderTools

 Key Features

-• Patent-free since 2012, freely usable worldwide
+• Patent-free worldwide since 2012 — freely usable in open-source and commercial applications

 Encryption Modes